nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 # Recommendations for K-Means Cluster Segments
 - New customers should also be targeted with a month of free Amazon Prime if they don't have a subscription already.
 - Generally, marketing campaigns are launched to find New Customers and to try and reach out to Churned Customers to try and rekindle interest and get them to return.
 - Amazon could try launching an enhanced cash back program for Loyal Customers.
 Currently, Amazon offers cashback only to customers who make purchases using an Amazon Chase Visa.
 Amazon could try rolling out a cashback program to users without the Amazon credit card at lower rates such as 1% for all customers or 2% for customers with Prime.
-To prevent abuse, the cashback could be given to customers some time after the return periods for the item closes.
+To prevent abuse, the cashback could be given to customers after the return periods for the item closes.
 Amazon could also try setting different cashback rates according to spending levels.
 One reference for this is Hilton's Honors Program which sets account levels of Member, Silver, Gold, and Diamond based on number of nights or stays.
 - Amazon could also try implementing a loyalty program providing points based on per dollar spending that can be exchanged for rewards.
 This would make Loyal Customers happy and could be attractive to New Customers.

 # RFM Segments
 In addition to K-Means, customers could also be segmented using RFM metrics.
 The method is to set rules or thresholds based on RFM scores and assign the customer to a segment.
 The following are some common marketing labels that will be used in this project:

 Champions
-- These are the best customers, purchasing most recently, most frequently, and spending the most money.
+- These are the best customers, with the most recent and frequent purchases and with the most dollar spendings.

 Loyal Customers
 - Customers who have made some less recent purchases and spend a little less than champions.
-But these customers still have made very recent and frequent purchases, and have spent sizeable sums.
+But these customers have still made very recent and frequent purchases with sizeable spendings.

 Potential Loyalist
 - Customers who made recent purchases, but spent moderate amounts with moderate frequncy.